barbarer/py4e-int/_sources/_hidden/mooc_nested_dict/review.rst

     for outer_key, outer_value in person.items():
         # This will print each key and its corresponding value in the person dictionary,
-        # including the nested dictionary under the `address` key.
+        # including the nested dictionary under the "address" key.
         print(f"{outer_key}: {outer_value}")